-My dad died on Father’s Day.
+My dad died on Father’s Day

 Aberration: a state or condition markedly different from the norm

-- My dad’s health is an aberration.
+- My dad’s yellow skin is an aberration.

 - A 17-year old girl without a father is an aberration.

-I slammed the front door behind me.
-His head shot up.
+I slammed the door behind me, and his head shot up.
 He hated it when I slammed the door.
-“Sorry, dad!”.
-Shit, did I wake you up?
+“Shit, sorry dad, did I wake you up?”
+I wasn’t thinking.
 How are you feeling?”

 He attempted to smile.
 “I’m fine.
 How was school?”

 “Fine.
 I have to go back, it’s only noon.
 I just came home to check on you”.

 “Well, were you able to drink some of the juice I bought you?”

 “Dad!
 You have to eat, whether you are hungry or not.
 You are literally wasting away!
 Have you looked at yourself in the mirror?”